Power's late qualifying run puts him on pole for Indy GP

 “That’s the fastest time I’ve run around here,” seven-time Cup champion Jimmie Johnson said after qualifying 27th with a lap of 1:11.4599.
 “Unfortunately, it just wasn’t fast enough.”

-While most of the chatter around Gasoline Alley about a remarkable fifth victory has focused on four-time Indy 500 champion Helio Castroneves, Chevrolet is chasing two milestones Saturday.

-The first four races this season have all been won by Chevrolet-powered drivers.
-If VeeKay defends last year’s IndyCar GP crown, the engine-manufacturer would capture its fifth straight win of the season and collect its 100th victory since it rejoined the series in 2012.

-And if Josef Newgarden, another Chevy driver, wins for the third time this season he would collect $500,000 for Team Penske and an additional $500,000 that will be donated to charity as the first driver to win this season on an oval, road course and street course.
+If Newgarden wins for the third time this season, he would collect $500,000 for his team and an additional $500,000 that will be donated to charity as the first driver to win this season on an oval, road course and street course as part of the PeopleReady Force for Good Challenge program.

 SETTING THE PACE